winsw/winsw/README.md

 Error reporting
 ---------------
 Winsw uses WMI underneath, and as such it uses its error code as the exit code.
-See the MSDN article [Create method of the Win32_Service class] for the complete list of exit code.
+See the MSDN article [Create method of the Win32_Service class](http://msdn.microsoft.com/en-us/library/aa389390(VS.85).aspx) for the complete list of exit code.

 When winsw is running as a service, more detailed error information is reported to the Windows event log.